arduino/docs-content/content/software/app-lab/5.bricks/2.use-bricks/use-bricks.md

 ### Unmanaged Bricks

-Some simpler Custom Bricks or specific official Bricks (like `arduino:streamlit_ui`) don't use managed objects.
-Instead, you call their functions or import their modules directly, without needing to register them with the App orchestrator.
+Some simpler Custom Bricks or specific official Bricks (like `arduino:streamlit_ui`) don't use the lifecycle management system.
+Instead, you manage their execution directly from the App's Python script code.

 ```python
 import os